explodinggradients/ragas/docs/getstarted/evaluation.md

 ```
 here you can see that we are using 4 metrics, but what do the represent?

-1. faithfulness - the factual consistancy of the answer to the context base on the question.
+1. faithfulness - the factual consistency of the answer to the context base on the question.
 2. context_precision - a measure of how relevant the retrieved context is to the question.
 Conveys quality of the retrieval pipeline.
-3. answer_relevancy - a measure of how relevent the answer is to the question
+3. answer_relevancy - a measure of how relevant the answer is to the question
 4. context_recall: measures the ability of the retriever to retrieve all the necessary information needed to answer the question.